-On January 24, 2020, the Company filed a shelf Registration Statement on Form S-3 with the SEC pertaining to the potential future issuance of one or more classes or series of debt, equity or derivative securities.
+On January 24, 2020, the Company filed a shelf Registration Statement on Form S-3 with the United States Securities and Exchange Commission (the "SEC") pertaining to the potential future issuance of one or more classes or series of debt, equity or derivative securities.
 The maximum aggregate offering amount of securities sold pursuant to the January 2020 Form S-3 is not to exceed \$20,000,000.
-On June 10, 2020, the Company filed with the SEC a Prospectus Supplement to the January 2020 Form S-3, pursuant to which the Company proposed to offer and sell, on a delayed or continuous basis, up to 1,917,525 additional shares of Series A Redeemable Preferred Stock having proceeds not to exceed \$9,300,000.
-This stock was established to be sold in four offering periods beginning with an offering price of \$4.85 per share and concluding at \$5.15 per share.
-Proceeds from the sale of preferred stock for 2020, were received by the Company and included as unrestricted cash.
-As of December 31, 2020, the Company concluded \$8,008,839 in stock sales, net of acquisition costs, under this agreement and recorded \$7,498,203 as Preferred Stock Issued and \$510,636 as a current liability, "Investor deposits for preferred stock".
-Proceeds received will convert from a liability to equity when preferred stock is issued to investors.
+On June 10, 2020, the Company filed with the SEC a Prospectus Supplement to the January 2020 Form S-3, pursuant to which the Company proposed to offer and sell, on a delayed or continuous basis, up to 1,917,525 shares of Series A Redeemable Preferred Stock having proceeds not to exceed \$9,300,000.
+This Prospectus Supplement established that our shares of preferred stock were to be sold in four offering periods with four separate offering prices beginning with an offering price of \$4.85 per share and concluding with an offering of \$5.15 per share.
+As of December 31, 2021, the Company had received aggregate proceeds of \$8,533,086 from sales of our Series A Redeemable Preferred Stock, net of acquisition costs, under this offering.
+This Prospectus Supplement has been closed and all related shares issued as of December 31, 2021.